lkuffo/wdps2021_assignment1/README.md

 To run our code, follow these steps:

-1. Install the needed dependencies: `pip install requirements.txt`
+1. Install the needed dependencies: `pip install -r requirements.txt`

 2. Run the code: Two alternatives